AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 >[!NOTE]
 >
->For a large repository, building an index is a time consuming operation.
+>For a large repository, building an index is a time-consuming operation.
 This is true for both the initial creation of an index, and reindexing (rebuilding an index after changing the definition).
 See also [Troubleshooting Oak Indexes](/help/sites-deploying/troubleshooting-oak-indexes.md) and [Preventing Slow Reindexing](/help/sites-deploying/troubleshooting-oak-indexes.md#preventing-slow-re-indexing).

 If reindexing is needed in large repositories, specially when using MongoDB and for full-text indexes, consider text pre-extraction, and using oak-run to build the initial index and to reindex.